yssource/rhai/doc/src/about/index.md

 Later, when the novel implementation technique behind ChaiScript was ported from C++ to Rust, logically the `C` was changed to an `R` to make it "RhaiScript", or just "Rhai".

-### On the origin of the temporary Rhai logo
+### On the origin of the semi-official Rhai logo

-One of Rhai's maintainers, Stephen Chung, was thinking about a logo when he accidentally came across a copy of _Catcher in the Rye_ in a restaurant.
-The rest was history.
+One of Rhai's maintainers, [Stephen Chung](https://github.com/schungx), was thinking about a logo when he accidentally came across a copy of _Catcher in the Rye_ in a restaurant, and drew the first version of the logo.

-It is temporary until it becomes official, that is...
+Then [`@semirix`](https://github.com/semirix) refined it to the current version.

+The plan is to make the logo official together with a `1.0` release.